-Expansion Port 1 Configuration: The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item, see Figure 130.)
+Expansion Port 1 Configuration: The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item, see Figure 129.)
 You will need to enable the RS232 port by checking Enable expansion port 1 access over TCP/UDP.
 You may edit the serial communication parameters (not needed in this example).
 The important items are Protocol, Mode and Port.
 These set the parameters of communication out to the network and the Internet.
 In this example the TCP protocol is chosen, and the router will work as a server listening on the 2345 TCP port.
 Confirm the configuration clicking the Apply button.

-Status Expansion Port Configuration
+Status Expansion Port Configur ation

-General 🗹 Enable expansion p oort access over TCP/UDP
+General Mobile WAN oort access over TCP/UDP RS-232

-Mobile WAN Network Port Type RS-232
+Network Port Type

-DHCP Baudrate 9600 🔹
+DHCP Baudrate 9600 •

-IPsec Data Bits 8 🔹
+IPsec Data Bits 8 •

-DynDNS Parity none 🔹
+DynDNS Parity none v

-System Log Stop Bits 1 🔹
+System Log Stop Bits 1 •

-Configuration Flow Control none 🔹
+Configuration Flow Control none 🔻

 Ethernet Split Timeout 20 msec

-• ETH0 Protocol TCP 🔻
+• ETH0 Protocol TCP •]

-• ETH1 VRRP Mode server •
+• ETH1 VRRP Mode server •]

 Mobile WAN Server Address

-PPPoE TCP Port 2345
+PPPoE Backup Routes TCP Port 2345

-Backup Routes Static Routes Inactivity Timeout sec
+Static Routes Inactivity Timeout sec

-Firewall]

-NAT Reject new connec tions
+Firewall NAT Reject new connec tions

-OpenVPN IPsec Check TCP connection
+OpenVPN Check TCP connect

+IPsec]

 GRE Keepalive Time 3600 sec

-L2TP Keepalive Interval 10 sec
+L2TP PPTP Keepalive Interval 10 sec

-РРТР Keepalive Probes 5
+Services Keepalive Probes 5

-Services

-Expansion Port 2 🔲 Use CD as indicato r of TCP connection
+Expansion Port 1 Use CD as indicato r of TCP connection

-USB Port Use DTR as control of TCP connection
+Expansion Port 2 USB Port Use DTR as contro

 Scripts can be blank

 Automatic Update Apply

-Customization
+Customization Арру

-Figure 130: Serial Gateway - konfigurace Expansion Port 1
+Figure 129: Serial Gateway - konfigurace Expansion Port 1

-To communicate with the serial device (PLC), connect from the PC (Labeled as SCADA in Figure 129) as a TCP client to the IP address 10.0.6.238, port 2345 (the public IP address of the SIM card used in the router, corresponding to the usb0 network interface).
+To communicate with the serial device (PLC), connect from the PC (Labeled as SCADA in Figure 128) as a TCP client to the IP address 10.0.6.238, port 2345 (the public IP address of the SIM card used in the router, corresponding to the usb0 network interface).
 The devices can now communicate.
 To check the connection, go to System Log (Status section) and look for the TCP connection established message.